erizov/Professor/semester_05/lecture_28_reinforcement_learning/dqn/school.en.md

-# Dqn
+# Deep Q-Network (DQN)

 ## Simple Explanation

-Deep Q-Network (DQN) is an algorithm used to solve specific problems in computer science.
+Deep Q-Network (DQN) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying dqn to solve specific tasks in dqn;
-- using dqn in production systems for data processing;
-- integrating dqn into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of dqn:
+Consider a specific example of how deep q-network (dqn) works:

-1. Data preparation: input data for dqn (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of dqn to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the dqn algorithm do?
+1. What does the deep q-network (dqn) algorithm do?
-2. In what situations is dqn used?
+2. In what situations is deep q-network (dqn) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does dqn handle edge cases?
+1. How does deep q-network (dqn) handle edge cases?
-2. What are the advantages and disadvantages of dqn?
+2. What are the advantages and disadvantages of deep q-network (dqn)?
-3. Can the performance of dqn be improved?
+3. Can the performance of deep q-network (dqn) be improved?

 ### Advanced

-1. What is the time complexity of dqn?
+1. What is the time complexity of deep q-network (dqn)?
-2. How does dqn work with large volumes of data?
+2. How does deep q-network (dqn) work with large volumes of data?
-3. How can dqn be optimized?
+3. How can deep q-network (dqn) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the dqn algorithm.
+Perform a simple operation with the deep q-network (dqn) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the dqn algorithm to a more complex dataset.
+Apply the deep q-network (dqn) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the dqn algorithm in a programming language.
+Write an implementation of the deep q-network (dqn) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.